Direct Homeless Exits Through City Programs

 How the City is Performing

-The chart above displays all exits through December 2016, plus Homeward Bound clients and Direct Access to Housing (DAH) placement through March 2017.
+The chart above displays all permanent supporting housing placements through March 2017, plus Homeward Bound clients through May 2017.

 Fewer individuals and families exited homelessness due to placement in permanent supportive housing in FY 2015-16 compared to FY 2014-15, though placements exceeded the target and there are a number of new buildings in the pipeline for DHSH housing programs.
 Compared to FY 2014-15, more homeless were reunited with family and friends through Homeward Bound in FY 2015-16.
 Part of this growth is likely attributable to the increased staffing and resources provided to the Homeward Bound program.
 In FY 2015-16, the Homeward Bound program increased by six staff members, to make a total team of eight.